harvard-acc/Trireme/README.md

 ```
 # Installation

+You can download the Trireme repository using the following code:

+    git clone --branch hpvm-integration https://github.com/harvard-acc/Trireme.git

 Tireme comes with an automated installer that installs the HPVM compiler then sets up Trireme as a sub-project in HPVM.
 The installer also has an option to use an existing HPVM installation.

 To install Trireme: